There’s almost no point in having a news department if you intend to passively wait for news to arrive. You must actively look for it.

 For the most complete characterization of the public radio audience, see Outside Help → PRPD/PRNDI: The Core Values of Public Radio

-Unfortunately, the ND’s mental formula may include the constraints of low staffing, lack of travel budget or other resource impairments.
+Unfortunately, the ND’s mental formula may include the constraints of low staffing, lack of travel budget or other resource deficits.
 Indeed, these are common complaints for which there are no simple solutions.
 Still, many departments of modest means contribute significant stories to their communities.
-As one rural ND put it, “we separate what we can do from what we should do and then do that well.”
+As one rural ND put it, “we separate what we can do from what we should do and then do it well.”

 Some stories can be highly important but terribly dull.
 Others may be sensationally interesting but devoid of importance.
 Generally speaking, you’ll want stories that are both interesting AND important to the greatest number of listeners.

 Good journalists give public radio listeners credit for their diversity of interests.
-We assume their interests include the greater community; we do not profile listeners in narrow marketing terms.
+We assume they care about the greater community.
+We do not profile listeners in narrow marketing terms.

 Anticipating community needs can be part of an elaborate system of cultivating a relationship with your audience and the wider community.